 Human activities are pushing ecosystems beyond known thresholds.
 Synthetic biology offers a multitude of potentially promising solutions, but the field is advancing faster than our ability to test its fitness and safety at the ecosystem level.
 Most of our models still rely on tiny plots, oversimplified variables, or isolated lab studies.

-We need scalable, controlled, ecosystem-scale experiments to build resilient innovation—tools that strengthen economies, protect ecosystems, and guide the future of biotechnology.
+We need scalable, controlled, ecosystem-scale experiments to build resilient innovation—tools that protect ecosystems, strengthen economies, and guide the future of biotechnology.
 That’s what this network is about.

 - A vision for an open-source, modular biosafety testing infrastructure that advances both science and education